mgechev/blog.mgechev.com/_drafts/scalable-angular2-application-architecture.md

   - dependency injection
 ---

-*In order to get better understanding of the following blog post you should be familiar with the fundamentals of the [object-oriented](https://en.wikipedia.org/wiki/Software_design_pattern) and functional programming.
+*In order to have better understanding of the following blog post you should be familiar with the fundamentals of the [object-oriented](https://en.wikipedia.org/wiki/Software_design_pattern) and functional programming.
 I also strongly encourage you to explore the [redux pattern](http://redux.js.org/).*

-A couple of months ago I started working on a single-page  application with some interesting business requirements.
-As in most modern applications we have a fat client which encapsulates decent amount of business logic and state.
+A couple of months ago I started working on a single-page  application with quite dynamic business requirements.
+As in most modern single-page applications we have a fat client which encapsulates decent amount of business logic and state.

 ## Requirements